Psilocybin for Psychological Distress in Pancreatic and Biliary Tract Cancer

 The trial requires stopping certain medications, especially psychotropic drugs like MAOIs, lithium, or anti-psychotics, and potent metabolic inducers or inhibitors.
 If you're on these medications, you may need to stop them to participate.

-How is psilocybin different from other drugs for psychological distress in pancreatic and biliary tract cancer?
+What evidence suggests that psilocybin might be an effective treatment for psychological distress in pancreatic and biliary tract cancer?

 Lou Lukas, MD